crodewig/crodewig.github.io/_posts/2020-01-28-escape-games-in-metro-atlanta.md

 If you’ve never heard of escape games, here’s how they work: you and your team are locked into a room for one hour.
 Hidden around the room are clues that will lead to your escape.
 If you unravel the clues successfully, you win; but if not, you’re in good company.
 The average escape rate worldwide is around 40%, but the majority of escape rooms in the Atlanta area are below that — meaning most of us won’t make it out.

 <p class="h4">Ready to play?
 Read my review of five north Atlanta escape games.<br>
-<a href="https://www.gafollowers.com/escape-games-real-world-adventure/" target="_blank">Escape Games: Real-World Adventure</a>
+<a href="https://www.gafollowers.com/escape-games-real-world-adventure/" rel="noopener noreferrer" rel="noopener noreferrer" target="_blank">Escape Games: Real-World Adventure</a>